 Comfort food: Grandma’s Corn Chowder

-Yesterday was my grandmother’s birthday.
+Yesterday would have been my grandmother’s birthday.

 She passed away in 2008 while I was a few weeks into what would be a six month trip around the Pacific.
 She had been diagnosed with Alzheimer’s years before, and her health had been deteriorating, so before I left home, I’d said my goodbyes and made peace with the likelihood that it might be the last time I’d see her.